thenewboston-blockchain/Bank/README.md

 # Check if you already have an SSH key
 cat ~/.ssh/id_rsa.pub

-# Create a SSH key you do not already have one
+# Create an SSH key if you do not already have one
 ssh-keygen -t rsa

 # Copy to clipboard (Mac)